wishonia/wishonia/public/docs/roadmap/positron-network/roadmap.md

+---
+slug: roadmap
+name: Creating Autonomous Self-Improvement with Positron Network Architect
+featuredImage: /docs/roadmap/positron-network/roadmap.jpg
+description: >-
+  Discover the ultimate guide to building the Positron Network Architect and operationalizing autonomous agents for non-profit optimization.
+Learn about integrating top technologies, launching modular challenges, and creating a decentralized global agency with a detailed roadmap.
+---
 # Autonomous Self-Improvement Roadmap

 1. Create the "Positron Network Architect" roadmap with granular milestones and tasks.
 Provide specific technologies and APIs and external third-party tools (i.e. GitHub, Google Search, OpenAI API, etc.) that would need to be integrated with the Positron Network Architect so that it can function autonomously and achieve its mission.
 At the time of this writing, it seems that